ancap-ch/from-en/en/Universally Preferable Behaviour/p00_ch01_foreword.md

 I truly believe that the definition of a rational ethical framework is the most essential task that faces mankind.
 I truly appreciate your interest in this crucial matter – and would like as always to thank the wonderfully kind donators who have made this work possible.

 I ride into battle well armed by others.

-[^1]: Most of these will be discussed in more detail throughout the course of this book.

-[^2]: Of course, if I have failed, I have at least failed spectacularly, which itself can be both edifying and entertaining!